sds/scss-lint/README.md

    if it exists
 3. Configuration from `.scss-lint.yml` in the user's home directory, if it exists

-4. Otherwise, just the [default configuration](config/default.yml) is loaded
+All configurations extend the [default configuration](config/default.yml).

 **Note**: The first configuration file found is the one that is loaded, e.g. the `.scss-lint.yml` file in the current working directory is loaded _instead_